newbie questions [Archive] - DSF - The Dye Sublimation Forum

 Cons

-With a 98% transfer rate and an affordable price point, the Printers Jack range of sublimation paper is the best budget range on the market.
-Each sheet costs around 15 cents, which is why I recommend it to those on a budget.
+With a 98% transfer rate and budget-friendly prices, the Printers Jack sublimation paper is the best economical option available.
+Each sheet costs approximately 15 cents, making it an ideal recommendation for those on a stricter budget.

-Despite its affordable price, this sublimation paper boasts excellent substrate compatibility.
-Youll be able to use it on nearly every possible material, from plates to cases.
-You can choose between 8.3 x 11.7, 8.5 x 11, 13 x 19 paper sizes, among a few other variants depending on your preferences.
-Printers Jack allows you to get 105 GSM, 120 GSM, and 125 GSM versions of each.
-The maximum temperature for any use case is 374°F (at 120 GSM).
+Despite its cost-effectiveness, this sublimation paper maintains excellent substrate compatibility.
+It can be applied across nearly every material from plates to cases.
+You can choose from sizes including 8.3 x 11.7, 8.5 x 11, and 13 x 19, among several options based on your preferences.
+Printers Jack offers choices for 105 GSM, 120 GSM, and 125 GSM paper.

-- The paper works when you simply print the design onto it using the printer (not a lot different than your usual printing job).
+- The paper operates when you print your design onto it using the printer (which is not a lot different than your usual printing job).

-However, it doesnt work with cotton fabric and other natural fabrics.
+However, keep in mind that sublimation paper is ineffective with cotton fabric or other natural fabrics.

-Apart from these factors, you also need to consider the transfer rate (higher the better), drying time (lower the better), heat resistance, brand reputation, and even the price before purchasing.
+Besides those aspects, it’s also essential to consider factors such as the transfer rate (higher is better), drying time (lower is better), heat resistance, brand reputation, and even pricing, before making a purchase.

 FAQs

-What is basis weight?Basis weight is the weight of the paper type, based on grams per square meter.
+What is basis weight?Basis weight refers to the weight of a specific type of paper, measured in grams per square meter.

 Final Word

-If you want to learn more, please visit our website a4 sublimation paper export.
+If you'd like to know more, don’t hesitate to visit our website a4 sublimation paper export.